We Develop Incredible Dancers

 Pre-Professional Training at Pioneer Valley Ballet

 At PVB, we offer pre-professional ballet training in an incredibly supportive environment.
 Our demanding curriculum is tempered by supportive faculty and staff, and a desire to create strong and confident dancers.

 A specific leotard style and color is required for each level.
-Click here to view the Summer 2017 PVB Dress Code.
+Click here to view the PVB Dress Code.

-Click here to register for the Summer Session 2017.
+Click here to register for the Winter Session 2018.